This article was originally published on December 30, 2019. It has since been updated as of September 24, 2020.

-The review can’t just be abandoned.
+The performance review process can’t just be abandoned.
 Instead, companies need to create an employee performance review program that addresses the faults while incorporating the methods that increase productivity.

-Go Continuous, Not Annual
+1. Go Continuous, Not Annual

 Here are some of the statistics that have fueled the distaste for performance reviews: